RononDex/DAProject/K2Pi/Report.md

 ## Results

 ### Determining τ<sub>K<sup>+</sup></sub> from the given data
 The first part of the assignement is to determine the average lifetime of a K<sup>+</sup> particle.
-For thispurpose, we are given the data from the earlier LifeK experiment listed in the file dec_lengths.dat that containing 100'000 measurements of K<sup>+</sup> particles and their decay length.
+For this purpose, we are given the data from the earlier LifeK experiment listed in the file dec_lengths.dat that containing 100'000 measurements of K<sup>+</sup> particles and their decay length.
 Each row in that documents represents one measurements with the unit [meters].
 To create a best fit of the data, we created tauestimator.py which plots different functions against the data to find the best fit.
 ![Fitting the measurement from the experiment KLife](https://raw.githubusercontent.com/abold/DAProject/master/K2Pi/plot2.jpg) As we can see here, the function called "f1" is the best fit for the dataset.
 We can then use this function to determine the decay time τ<sub>K<sup>+</sup></sub> = 560m.